-Procedural

-For example, procedural languages are imperative languages built around the concept of subprograms - procedures and functions.
+Procedural languages, for example, are imperative languages built around the concept of subprograms - procedures and functions.
 Programmers divide a program's behavior into these program units that call each other.
 Subprograms may be nested inside of other subprograms to control the range of the program where the name of the subprogram is known.